cakephp/docs/en/development/routing.rst

 All of these methods return the route instance allowing you to leverage the :ref:`fluent setters <route-fluent-methods>` to further configure your route.

-.. versionadded:: 3.5.0
-    The HTTP verb helper methods were added.

 .. _route-elements:

 Route Elements